-Preparation, Space Setting, Troubleshooting Tips

-The teacher/s do not need to prepare a lot, as what is needed is the tools and materials related to this activity and a classroom that has the space to host a hydroponic system.
+Preparation, Space Setting, Troubleshooting Tips The teacher/s do not need to prepare a lot, as what is needed is the tools and materials related to this activity and a classroom that has the space to host a hydroponic system.
 It might be preferable to use a classroom with a water tap or a science laboratory for the same reason.

-Resources, Tools, Material, Attachments, Equipment

-The teacher/s for this activity will need the following:

-- Aquaponics system components (fish tank, grow bed, water pump, tubing, grow lights, etc.)

-- Fish (e.g., tilapia or goldfish)

-- Plants (e.g., lettuce, basil, herbs)

-- Water testing kits (for pH, ammonia, nitrites, nitrates)

-- pH adjusters (if necessary)

-- Grow media (e.g., clay pebbles)
+Resources, Tools, Material, Attachments, Equipment The teacher/s for this activity will need the following: Aquaponics system components (fish tank, grow bed, water pump, tubing, grow lights, etc.) Fish (e.g., tilapia or goldfish) Plants (e.g., lettuce, basil, herbs) Water testing kits (for pH, ammonia, nitrites, nitrates) pH adjusters (if necessary) Grow media (e.g., clay nebbles)

-- Whiteboard/markers for diagramming

-- Computers/tablets for research and data logging

-- Lab notebooks

-^{} under development the final elements of the framework

-Health and Safety

-Health and safety for this activity needs to focus mainly on the plants to be used considering if they are allergy friendly, not to have thorns, etc.) as well as with the use of the laboratory equipment (e.g., glass tank).

-5. Implementation

-Instructional Activities, Procedures, Reflections

-Phase 1 - Aquaponics and System Design (45 minutes)

-Introduction: Begin with a discussion on sustainable agriculture, introducing the concept of aquaponics as a method of creating a self-sustained ecosystem that combines aquaculture (raising fish) and hydroponics (growing plants without soil).
+Health and Safety Whiteboard/markers for diagramming Computers/tablets for research and data logging Lab notebooks neutin unu sujety considering if they are allergy friendly, not to have thorns, etc.) as well as with the use of the laboratory equipment (e.g., glass tank).
+5. Implementation 5.
+Implementation Instructional Activities, Procedures, Reflections Phase 1 - Aquaponics and System Design (45 minutes) Introduction: Begin with a discussion on sustainable agriculture, introducing the concept of aquaponics as a method of creating a self-sustained ecosystem that combines aquaculture (raising fish) and hydroponics (growing plants without soil).
 Discussion Questions: What are the benefits of sustainable agriculture?
 How does aquaponics work?
 Video/Presentation: Show a video or presentation explaining the basic principles of aquaponics.
 Activity: Students break into small groups to brainstorm and design their classroom aquaponics system.
 Each group will present their design ideas.
 Activity: Begin the setup of the classroom aquaponics system.
 Assign roles for each group of students (e.g., fish care, plant care, water testing, etc.).
 For homework, the teacher may ask students to research the specific needs of the fish and plants they will be using in the system and prepare to present their findings.

-Phase 2 - Monitor, Maintenance, System Care, and Data Logging (45 minutes) Instruction: Teach students about the nitrogen cycle and its importance in an aquaponics system (ammonia, nitrite, nitrate levels).
+Phase 2 - Monitor, Maintenance, System Care, and Data Logging (90 minutes) Instruction: Teach students about the nitrogen cycle and its importance in an aquaponics system (ammonia, nitrite, nitrate levels).
 Activity: Demonstrate how to test water quality using testing kits.
-Students record baseline water quality data in their lab notebooks.
+Students record baseline water quality diat in their lab notebooks.
 Discussion: Discuss what could happen if water quality is not maintained and brainstorm solutions.
 Activity: Students rotate through maintenance tasks (feeding fish, checking plant health, monitoring water quality).
 Emphasize the importance of consistent data logging.
 Instruction: Introduce students to online tools or software that can be used to track and analyze the data collected from the system.

-Phase 3 - Troubleshooting, Optimization, Analysis, and Reflection (45 minutes) Discussion: Review common problems in aquaponics systems and how to troubleshoot them.
+Phase 3 - Troubleshooting, Optimization, Analysis, and Reflection (45 minutes) Discussion: Review common problems in aquaponics system performance.
+Instruction: Deep dive into nutrient cycling within the aq each organism fits into the system.

-Activity: Students analyze the data collected so far and identify any trends or issues.
-They then propose adjustments to improve system performance.
-Instruction: Deep dive into nutrient cycling within the aquaponics system, emphasizing the interdependence of fish, plants, and bacteria.

-Activity: Students diagram the nutrient cycle in their notebooks, labeling where each organism fits into the system.

 Group Discussion: How does this small ecosystem relate to larger environmental systems?
+Phase 4 - Broader exploitation of aquaponics and Final presentation